pedro00dk/willow/tracers/java/README.md

 # Java Tracer

-A tool to inspect java code, analyzing it line by line and returning its state (stack and heap data).
+A tool to inspect java code.
+This tool analyses the execution of a source at each step.
+Snapshots of the stack and heap, and errors generated during execution are composed in a record of the program states, this result records is then returned.

 ```
 usage: tracer [options]